1860 civil conflict in Mount Lebanon and Damascus: First day

-On 8 July or 9 July, a group of Muslim boys, some the sons of Muslim notables, vandalized Christian property or otherwise targeted Christians, such as marking Christian houses and drawing crosses on the ground throughout the city's neighborhoods to make it inevitable that Christian pedestrians would step on their religious symbols.
+On 8 July or 9 July, a group of Muslim boys, some the sons of Muslim notables, vandalized Christian property or otherwise targeted Christians, such as marking Christian houses, hanging crosses around the neck of dogs and tying crosses to their tails, and drawing crosses on the ground throughout the city's neighborhoods to make it inevitable that Christian pedestrians would step on their religious symbols.
 Frayj, Shami and Shalhub complained to Ahmad Pasha about the incidents, prompting the latter to seek out the boys and publicly punish them.
 A few were arrested, shackled and sent to the Christian quarter with brooms to sweep the streets.
 As the boys were led to the Christian quarter, Muslim onlookers inquired about the situation and Abd al-Karim al-Samman, a brother of one of the arrested boys, yelled at the Ottoman guards to release the boys, and proceeded to chase after them with a stick.
 Al-Samman, who was thereafter known as al-sha'al (the fire starter), was joined by his kinsmen, neighbors, friends and passersby, who beat the guards and released the boys.
 Al-Samman then urged the crowd to revolt and mete out vengeance on the Christians.

 Following al-Samman's speech, the occupants of the shops around the Umayyad Mosque formed a mob and headed for the Christian quarter yelling out anti-Christian slogans.
 A captain of local irregulars, Salim Agha al-Mahayani, may have led the initial crowds to the Christian quarter.
 News of the events spread throughout the city and its suburbs, and crowds from Midan, Salihiya, Shaghour, and Jaramana marched towards the Christian quarters.
-The crowds, estimated at 20,000 to 50,000 (these figures were likely smaller than the crowds' actual size),[Why?
-Discuss] were made up of Muslim and Druze peasants, Kurdish irregulars, and ruffians from the city quarters.
+The crowds, estimated at 20,000 to 50,000 (these figures were likely smaller than the crowds' actual size), were made up of Muslim and Druze peasants, Kurdish irregulars, and ruffians from the city quarters.
 They were largely armed with sticks and clubs, although a few carried axes, pistols or muskets.
 The overwhelming majority of Christians in the city were unarmed, with the exception of a few pistols.